 The small bottles work fine for drinking and cooking, even though you’ll go through them fairly fast.
 The challenge comes when you need some “personal hygiene” attention, even if it’s just a sponge bath.
 The other challenge is if it’s time to wash a few pieces of underwear.
 You’ll go through those cases pretty quickly.

-This product is by far one of my favorite ways to store water.
+This product is by far one of the best containers to store water.
 They will last 50 years and they taste better than any water you’ll taste anywhere.
-If you live near a distributor you don’t have to pay the shipping.
+If you live near a distributor you don’t have to pay for the shipping.